-The Credit Agreement requires us to comply with certain financial covenants on a quarterly basis.
 Further, the Credit Agreement includes negative covenants, subject to exceptions, restricting or limiting our ability and the ability of our subsidiaries to, among other things, incur additional indebtedness, grant liens, and engage in certain investment, acquisition and disposition transactions.
 The Credit Agreement also contains customary representations and warranties, affirmative covenants and events of default, including payment defaults, breach of representations and warranties, covenant defaults and cross defaults.
 If an event of default occurs, the interest rate would increase and the administrative agent would be entitled to take various actions, including the acceleration of amounts due under the loan.

-In connection with entering into the Credit Agreement, we paid \$45,492 in financing costs which are being amortized as interest expense over the life of the debt.
-Amortization expense associated with deferred financing costs for the year ended December 31, 2015 was \$6,376.
-Amortization expense associated with deferred financing costs for years ended December 31, 2014 and 2013 was not material.
+In connection with entering into the Credit Agreement, we paid \$45 in financing costs which are being amortized as interest expense over the life of the debt.
+Amortization expense associated with deferred financing costs for the years ended December 31, 2016 and 2015 was \$10 and \$6, respectively.
+Amortization expense associated with deferred financing costs for the year ended December 31, 2014 was not material.